VET-UI-Testing/test-recorder/README.md

 This repository contains the code of our on-computer test recorder that works with [TOLLER](https://github.com/TOLLER-Android/main).
 The program records UI traces (that consist of UI hierarchies interleaving with actions) to reflect the testing process.
 It does not matter who operates the target app--both humans and automated tools can record with this program.

-## Building
+## Build

-You can download our prebuilt binary from [here](https://drive.google.com/drive/folders/1bYFwOuy4s3Pn3xRw7X5qIlphCBe8mDYe).
+You can download our prebuilt binary from [here](https://github.com/VET-UI-Testing/test-recorder/releases/download/v1.0/TestRecorder.jar).

 To build by yourself, import this repo with some IDE (e.g., JetBrains IntelliJ Idea) and follow its instructions to generate a JAR archive.
 All dependent libraries are available in `lib/`.